shanehoey/TeamsTools/README.md

 ## Recommended Usage (Docker)

-By using the docker inage everything cames pre-install in a standard docker container, built from the latest official images.

 Using docker is the simplist and easiest method to use teams as the only prerequisite is to install docker engine.
+By using TeamsTools within a docker image everything comes pre-install, built from the latest official images, and latest modules from PowerShell Gallery.

 1) Install Docker Desktop from [Docker Hub](https://hub.docker.com/search?q=&type=edition&offering=community&sort=updated_at&order=desc)